janina-rinke/HGT_in_ants/README.md

 ## Introduction to the Code Repositories

-This repository holds all the code to evaluate HGTs (synonym: LGTs) within ant genomes (subproject of the Global Ant Genomics Alliance).
+This repository holds all the code to evaluate HGTs/LGTs within ant genomes (subproject of the Global Ant Genomics Alliance) deriving from bacteria.
-In here, you can find five different folders storing all the data to analyse horizontal gene transfers from bacteria to ants.

 ## Information about Code & Scripts